shhossain/computer_science/Algorithms/Sorting/BinarySearch/readme.md

             if(arr[mid]>arr[mid+1]){
-                // you are in descending part of the array end = mid;
+                // you are in descending part of the array
+               //this may be the answer but we need to look at the left part end = mid;
             }else{
-                // you are in ascending part of n array
+                // you are in ascending part of n array start = mid +1;
-                //this may be the answer
-                start = mid +1;
             }
         }